 Boundaries and Relationships

-The Organization resourse is used for collections of people that have come together to achieve an objective.
+The Organization resource is used for collections of people that have come together to achieve an objective.
 The Group resource is used to identify a collection of people (or animals, devices, etc.) that are gathered for the purpose of analysis or acting upon, but are not expected to act themselves.

 The Organization resource often exists as a hierarchy of organization resources, using the part-of property to provide the association of the child to its parent organization.
-This organizational hierachy helps communicate the conceptual structure, where-as the Location resource provides the physical representation of the heirachy.
+This organizational hierarchy helps communicate the conceptual structure, where-as the Location resource provides the physical representation of the hierarchy.
 The linkage between Organization and Location is from each point in the location hierarchy to the appropriate level in the Organization hierarchy.
 These links don't all have to be to the top level Organization.
 When populating the organization and location hierarchies there is often not a clear distinction between these 2, however to assist in making the decision, Locations are always used for recording where a service occurs, and hence where encounters and observations are associated.
 The Organization property on these resources may not be the location where the service took place.

 source\organization\organization-notes.xml